PCC Open House

 From the Pumerantz Library:

-A traveling exhibit commemorating African American academic surgeons’ contributions to medicine and medical education will be coming to the Pumerantz Library from Feb.
-14 to March 26, 2011.
+A traveling exhibit commemorating African American academic surgeons’ contributions to medicine and medical education is now open at the Pumerantz Library through March 26, 2011.
 Click here for more information.